ek-osnb/e25-tek2/02-docker-compose/guides/04-docker-compose.md

     name: the_db_volume # Just for demo purpose
 ```

-`db_data` is a **named volume** that is used to persist the data stored in the MySQL database.
+`db_data` is a named volume that is used to persist the data stored in the MySQL database.
 In earlier exercises we have used bind mounts, to map a directory on the host to a directory in the container.
 Named volumes are managed by Docker and are stored in a part of the filesystem which is managed by Docker.

 ## Step 8: Verifying data persistence

-Start the service again using Docker Compose:
+Start the service using Docker Compose:

 ```bash
 docker compose up -d